Resonant inelastic X-ray scattering in the topological semimetal FeSi: Discussion conclusion

 In conclusion, we have reported RIXS spectra of FeSi at the Fe $L_3$ edge.
 We observe an excitation continuum without sharp features.
 Through a band theory formulation of RIXS in the fast collision approximation, we model the RIXS process using the ab initio band structure of FeSi.
 We obtain reasonable agreement for the spectrum bandwidth, as well as the number and position of main features.
-Theory also reproduces the dispersion trend of the RIXS spectrum, albeit only qualitatively.
-This work paves the path to ever finer resolution of distinctive band structure features in topological materials with RIXS.
+Theory also reproduces the angular trend of the overall RIXS intensity, albeit only qualitatively.
+In contrast, band theory fails to capture the sharp onset of intensity at 1~eV, the subdominant feature at 0.3~eV, and the dispersion of the main peak seen for $2\theta = 150^{\circ}$.
+The disagreements between theory and experiments are comparable to those seen in recent works on RIXS in semimetals (see, e.g., Ref.~\cite{zhang2012electronic}) and spectroscopy of the bulk in 3D topological materials in general (see, e.g., Refs.~\cite{lv2015observation, zhang2016signatures}).
+Finally, we emphasize that, in contrast to all previous RIXS studies of semimetals, here we perform a momentum-resolved comparison between experiment and band theory with zero adjustable parameters.
+Our work thus presents a useful benchmark for future studies that aim to resolve distinctive band structure features in topological materials with RIXS.

 \acknowledgments{A.C.~was supported by DOE Grant No. DE-FG02-06ER46316 and EPSRC grant EP/T034351/1.
-S.K.~acknowledges support from the Minist\`{e}re de l'\'{E}conomie et de l'Innovation du Qu\'{e}bec and the Canada First Research Excellence Fund.
+S.K.~acknowledges support from the Minist\`{e}re de l'\'{E}conomie et de l'Innovation du Qu\'{e}bec, a NSERC Discovery grant, and the Canada First Research Excellence Fund.
 Work at Brookhaven National Laboratory (x-ray scattering and analysis) was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
 This research used resources at the SIX beamline of the National Synchrotron Light Source II, a U.S.\ DOE Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under Contract No.~DE-SC0012704.
 We acknowledge National Natural Science Foundation of China (U2032204), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB33010000) for funding sample synthesis.
 We thank Yue Cao, Siddhant Das, Claudio Chamon, Michael El-Batanouny, Jungho Kim, and Karl Ludwig for useful discussions.}